-5. The trader shall be liable for any lack of conformity arising as a result of the packaging or resulting from the incorrect installation where the installation forms part of the sales contract and the goods were installed by the trader or under his responsibility.
+5. The trader shall be liable for any lack of conformity arising as a result of the packaging or resulting from the incorrect installation where the installation forms part of the sales contract for the goods, and the goods were installed by the trader or under his responsibility.
 The same shall apply equally if the goods, intended to be installed by the consumer, are installed by the consumer and the incorrect installation is due to a shortcoming in the installation instructions.

-- 1. As provided for in paragraphs 2 to 5, where the goods do not conform to the contract, the consumer is entitled to: - (a) have the lack of conformity remedied by repair or replacement, - (b) have the price reduced, - (c) have the contract rescinded.
+- 1. Where the goods do not conform to the contract, the consumer is entitled either to: - (a) have the lack of conformity remedied by repair or replacement,

+- (b) have the price reduced, - (c) have the contract rescinded.